 Author

 Research & Planning Consultants (RPC) has experience analyzing and establishing chargemasters for physician practices, ASCs, freestanding emergency centers, acute care inpatient hospitals, and outpatient hospital departments.
-We can calculate the usual, customary, and reasonable (UCR) charge for the line items on your chargemaster and can help you make proactive adjustments to your charges to better meet your business objectives.
+We can calculate the usual, customary, and reasonable (UCR) charge for the line items on your chargemaster and help you make proactive adjustments to your charges to better meet your business objectives.

-- Balance Billing Laws
+1. Balance Billing Laws

-- Independent Dispute Resolution for Out-of-Network Bills
+2. State and Federal Independent Dispute Resolution for Out-of-Network Bills

-- Personal Injury Protection Laws
+3. Personal Injury Protection Laws

-- Price Transparency Laws
+4. Price Transparency Laws

-- Revenue Maximization
+5. Revenue Maximization

 Finally, your practice should engage in regular analysis of and updates to your chargemaster to maximize your practice revenue.
 Health plans that base allowed amounts on UCR benchmarks (e.g., 80th percentile) will pay the lesser of the billed charges or the UCR benchmark.
 If your charges are below the UCR benchmark, you will be paid less than the health plan was willing to pay.
-Not knowing how your charge for each service compares to UCR benchmarks may leave money on the table.
+Not knowing how your charge for each service compares to UCR benchmarks may result in you leaving money on the table.

 Visit RPC’s website for more information on our data sources and methods.
 Contact us today to discuss our chargemaster analysis services and how we can help your practice maximize payments with minimal delays, difficulties, or litigation.